sentilo/sentilo/docs/quickstart.rst

 In order to create a publication of sensor data, we have to create first the Provider, Component and a Sensor.

-We’ll do that from the catalog application as superuser, using the admin/1234 credentials.
+We’ll do that from the catalog application as *admin user*, using the admin/1234 credentials.

 A provider is an entity that manages devices (sensors).
 We’ll have to